samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 Log *P*’s were determined from 3 or more titrations.

+## Method descriptions
+Your method descriptions should give a detailed description of your approach, ideally with enough detail that someone could reproduce the work.
+These often serve to allow researchers to coordinate on why calculations which seem similar performed quite different in practice, so you should be sure to address how you generated poses, selected protonation states and tautomers if applicable, dealt with counterions, and various other aspects that might be important, as well as any method-specific details that, if varied, might result in different performance.
+For example, with MD simulations, the amount of equilibration might impact performance significantly in some cases, so this should also be included.

 ## Computational prediction methods
 You may use any method(s) you like to generate your predictions; e.g., molecular mechanics or quantum mechanics based methods, QSPR, empirical pKa prediction tools etc.

 ## Submission of multiple predictions
 Some participants use SAMPL to help evaluate various computational methods.
 To accommodate this, multiple prediction sets from a single research group or company are allowed, even for the same type of predictions if they are made by different methods.
 If you would like to submit predictions from multiple methods, you should fill a separate submission template files for each different method.